PeterJochem/Chrono_Simulations/README.md

 I could not figure out how to use the Keras API to compute arbitrary derivatives.
 I need this ability to compute arbitrary derivatives in order to have a model which not only predicts the 3-vector GRF butalso takes the learned mapping and can take derivatives with it.
 The Keras API is easy to use to build neural networks but is a very high level (and big) API.
 The lower level Tensorflow API allows you to define mathematical functions in a computational graph.
 The API then lets you compute derivatives numerically of any node in the graph.
 It is a little harder to use but this added flexibility is well worth the effort.
 If I used Keras, it is not clear how to compute the gradients we need.
 So, I used Tensorflow.

 # Tensorflow Primer
 I have used Keras before to build neural networks but had not used Tensorflow.
 I spent some time working on getting up to speed on it.
 It is pretty awesome!
 I built a simple linear regression on an artificial dataset.
 The results are below.
-It builds the computational graph relating input data and their labels and then finds good weights to fit a line to the dataset via gradient descent
+It builds the computational graph (this case only that label = y = (input * w) + b) relating input data and their labels and then finds good weights (w and b) to fit a line to the dataset via gradient descent

 ![Linear Classifier](linearClassifier.png)